Black Panther Party: Gender dynamics

 In the beginning, recruiting women was a low priority for Newton and Seale.
 Seale stated in an interview that Newton targeted "brothers who had been pimping, brothers who had been peddling dope, brothers who ain't gonna take no shit, brothers who had been fighting the pigs".
-Also, they didn't realize that women could help the fight until one came into an interest meeting asking about "female leadership".
-Regina Jennings recalls that many male leaders had an "unchecked" sexism problem and her task was to "lift the bedroom out of their minds."
+Also, they did not realize that women could help the fight until one came into an interest meeting asking about "female leadership".
+Regina Jennings recalls that many male leaders had an "unchecked" sexism problem, and her task was to "lift the bedroom out of their minds."
 She remembers overhearing members: "Some concluded that the FBI sent me, but the captain assured them with salty good humor that, 'She's too stupid to be from the FBI.'
 He thought my cover and my comments too honest, too loud, and too ridiculous to be serious."
 She recalls her days in Oakland, California as a teenager looking for something to do to add purpose to her life and her community.
 She grew up around police brutality, so it was nothing new.
 Her goal in joining was "smashing racism" because she viewed herself as Black before she was a woman.
 In her community, that identity is what she felt held her back the most.

 Women's role

 The Black Panther Party was involved in many community projects as part of their organization.
 These projects included community outreach, like the breakfast program, education, and health programs.
 In many cases women were the ones primarily involved with administering these types of programs.

-From the beginning of the Black Panther Party education was a fundamental goal of the organization.
+From the beginning of the Black Panther Party, education was a fundamental goal of the organization.
 This was highlighted in the Ten Point Platform, the newspaper that was distributed by the party, and the public commentary shared by the Panthers.
 The newspaper was one of the primary and original consciousness-raising and educational measures taken by the party.
 Despite the fact that men were out distributing the newspaper, women like Elaine Brown and Kathleen Cleaver were behind the scenes working on those papers.

 Elaine Brown

 Elaine Brown rose to power within the BPP as Minister of Information after Eldridge Cleaver fled abroad.
 In 1974, she became chair for the Oakland chapter.
-She was appointed by Huey Newton, the previous chair, while Newton and other leaders dealt with legal issues.
+She was appointed by Huey Newton, the previous chair, while Newton and other leaders dealt with their legal issues.
 From the beginning of her tenure as chair, she faced opposition and feared a coup.
-She appointed many female officials, and faced backlash for her policies for equality within the organization.
-When Huey Newton returned from exile and approved of the beating of a female Panther school teacher, Brown left the organization.
+She appointed many female officials and faced backlash for her policies for equality within the organization.
+When Huey Newton returned from exile and approved of the beating of a female Panther schoolteacher, Brown left the organization.